-Activation of the enzyme with increasing concentrations of cofactor Na+ resulted again in higher activity in hHTG groups throughout the applied range of NaCl concentrations as compared to Wistar groups in both genders (Fig. 2).
-Evaluation of kinetic parameters revealed higher V{max} value in the WfC group by 16% as compared to the WmC group.
-Similar gender specificity was observed also in hHTG animals where the V{max} value in the HfC group was by 16% higher as compared to the HmC group.
-Hypertriglyceridemia itself induced a significant increase of V{max} value in both genders representing 22%.
-The K{Na} value showed gender specificity in Wistar rats, where this parameter was higher by 24% in WfC as compared to the WmC group (Table 1).
+Activation of the enzyme with increasing concentrations of cofactor $\mathrm{Na^+}$ resulted again in higher activity in hHTG groups throughout the applied range of NaCl concentrations as compared to Wistar groups in both genders (Fig. 2).
+Evaluation of kinetic parameters revealed higher $V{max}$ value in the WfC group by 16 % as compared to the WmC group.
+Similar gender specificity was observed also in hHTG animals where the $V{max}$ value in the HfC group was by 16 % higher as compared to the HmC group.
+Hypertriglyceridemia itself induced a significant increase of $V{max}$ value in both genders representing 22 %.
+The $K{Na}$ value showed gender specificity in Wistar rats, where this parameter was higher by 24 % in WfC as compared to the WmC group (Table 1).

 Administration of fish oil to Wistar females induced a slight increase of Na,K-ATPase activities in the presence of low concentrations of ATP, but in the presence of higher concentrations exceeding 2 mmol.l-1 ATP the activities were slightly lower as compared to untreated controls (Fig. 3).
-This biphasic effect of fish oil administration was reflected in a decrease of the K_m value by 15% in WfFO as compared to the WfC group.
-In Wistar males the enzyme activity was similar throughout the concentration range of ATP applied (Fig. 5), without any alterations in kinetics parameters (Table 2).
+This biphasic effect of fish oil administration was reflected in decrease of Km value by 15 % in WfFO as compared to WfC group (Table 2).
+In Wistar males the enzyme activity was similar throughout the applied concentration range of ATP (Fig. 3) without any alterations in kinetic parameters (Table 2).